 Under “Scope”, you need to select several fields that allow you to control the connection.
 For this, select the project from the drop-down list and filter entities on both Jira instances.
 The projects you select tell you which project synchronized items will be taken from and added to.

 Then choose the “Sync method”.
-This means choosing whether the synchronization is automatic, manual, or is disabled.
+This means choosing whether the synchronization is automatic, manual, or disabled.
 The direction of the arrow points towards the direction of synchronization.

 Here, you can select conditions to filter entities for synchronization.
 Clicking “More” expands the selection and more fields appear.
-These allow you to filter entities for various conditions like Labels, Issue type, Status, and so on.
+These allow you to filter entities for various conditions like Labels, Issue Type, Status, and so on.
 For instance, you can filter entities belonging to a particular “Assignee” by adding it to the drop-down.

 You can choose entities of a particular priority by selecting the priority from the drop-down.
 You can even apply multiple filters.
 Click “Save” after you make the changes and click “Next” to configure the sync further.
 These same things can be done on the other side of the connection as well.